Mohith8861/readme_test/readme.md

 - Eduverse uses web scraping to fetch relevant links from Bing based on the course or skill name.
 - Example: For a roadmap on "Data Science," Eduverse can recommend links to freeCodeCamp tutorials, Coursera courses, and Medium articles.
+- The recommendations are cached to enhance the application's performance and efficiency.
+- Upon the first request for AI recommendations, the app scrapes the data from the web and stores it in local storage.
+On subsequent requests or page refreshes, the cached results are retrieved, providing faster response times.

+### 6. **Curriculum Sharing for Universities**

+- Eduverse enables universities and educational institutions to create and share structured learning paths for their curriculum.
+- Institutions can attach updated resources, such as lecture notes, research papers, and video tutorials, to each module or topic.
+- This feature ensures that students always have access to the latest and most relevant materials and learning paths.

 ## Technology Stack